Abdollah Khan Ustajlu

-Abdollah Khan Ustajlu (died 1566/67) was a high-ranking Iranian dignitary of Ustajlu Turkoman origin, who served during the reign of king (shah) Tahmasp I (1524-1576).
+Abdollah Khan Ustajlu (died 1566/67) was a high-ranking Iranian dignitary of Ustajlu Turkoman origin, who served during the reign of Shah Tahmasp I (1524–1576).
 He successively held the posts of amir al-omarāʾ (commander-in-chief) and divanbegi (chancellor, chief justice), before becoming the governor of Shirvan from 1549 until 1565 or 1566.
 (Note: According to Floor (2008), his tenure as governor of Shirvan ended in 1565.
 According to Nashat & Beck (2003), his tenure ended either in 1566 or "perhaps even" in 1577, with the latter being "the year of his death".
 According to Newman (2008), he died in "1566-7".
 Floor (2008) also specifically adds on the page about Shirvan that he was governor of Shaki "as of 1549-50", but he does not list him as governor on the page about Shaki/Sheki itself.)

 Biography

-Abdollah Khan was a son of Qara Khan Ustajlu by his wife, a sister of king Ismail I (r.
-1501-1524), and was thus a nephew of Shah Ismail.
-He married a Safavid princess himself as well, a daughter of Ismail I with the name of Pari Khan Khanum.
+Abdollah Khan was a son of Qara Khan Ustajlu by his wife, a sister of Shah Ismail I (r.
+1501–1524), and was thus a nephew of Shah Ismail.
+He married a Safavid princess himself, a daughter of Ismail I with the name of Pari Khan Khanum.
 (Note: In order to avoid confusion with Tahmasp I's daughter Pari Khan Khanum, Ismail I's daughter is sometimes referred to as Pari Khan Khanum I while Tahmasp I's daughter is sometimes referred to as Pari Khan Khanum II.)

-In 1549, having already served as amir-al-omarāʾ and divanbegi, he was appointed governor of Shirvan, a post he held for numerous years. in 1562-1563, Abdollah Khan sent envoys to the capital of the Russian Tsardom, Moscow, to conduct discussions about trade.
+In 1549, having already served as amir-al-omarāʾ and divanbegi, he was appointed governor of Shirvan, a post he held for numerous years.
+In 1562/63, Abdollah Khan sent envoys to the capital of the Russian Tsardom, Moscow, to conduct discussions about trade.
 In the 1560s, Abdollah Khan granted the Muscovy Company trading privileges, whose mission to Safavid Iran at the time was led by Anthony Jenkinson.
 Abdollah Khan's grandson, Salman Khan Ustajlu b.
-Shah-Qoli Mirza (died 1623-1624), became one of the "highest and richest dignitaries of the state" on his turn.
+Shah-Qoli Mirza (died 1623/24), became one of the "highest and richest dignitaries of the state" on his turn.